MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-11.3.0/az-powershell-proxy.md

 ---
-description: How to use the Azure Az PowerShell module behind a proxy server ms.custom: devx-track-azurepowershell ms.devlang: powershell ms.service: azure-powershell
+description: How to use the Az PowerShell module behind a proxy server ms.custom: devx-track-azurepowershell ms.devlang: powershell ms.service: azure-powershell